guardian/visuals-git-workshop/tasks.md

 **Aliases**

 If you use Oh my Zsh in your terminal, you can use git aliases to use a shorter syntax for all your git commands
 Ie: git status becomes gst, git checkout becomes gco and so on.
+You can also configure your own aliases.